 Media Technology MSc students

 In this course students gain experience with communicating scientific insights by means of a designed experience instead of the written format that is common in science communication.
-After conceptualizing and materializing an experience, the works are presented as a public exhibition hosted by the students.
+After conceptualizing and materializing an experience, the works are presented as a public exhibition hosted by the students, and spanning multiple days.

 The process is structured in the following way:

 I. Students search for a scientific insight that is challenging to be translated into an experience.
 For example a theoretical or abstract scientific insight could be translated into a concrete experience.
 The term ‘translation’ is important in the sense that we do not want students to copy or repeat an experience that is already part of the scientific research itself, or create simply a demonstration of an insight — students must create the translation themselves.

 II.
 After choosing the scientific insight it is reformulated in the form of a compelling statement.
 The statement describes the insight that students wish to convey to the audience, via a designed experience.
 The statement does not need to reflect the scientific insight directly; it may also contradict it, extrapolate it, re-appropriate it, or question it (in which case the statement takes the form of a question).

 The statement should be compelling to the audience in that it is engaging, captivating, challenging, exciting, or infuriating.